cloudmesh-deprecated/deprecated-cloudmesh-comet/_sources/man.rst.txt

                                 that are available to boot as a computeset --allocation=ALLOCATION     Allocation to charge when power on node(s)
-        --walltime=WALLTIME     Walltime requested for the node(s).
+        --reservation=RESERVATION   Submit the request to an existing reservation --walltime=WALLTIME     Walltime requested for the node(s).
                                 Walltime could be an integer value followed by a unit (m, h, d, w, for minute, hour, day,